Skip to contents

 main = names(mop_ssp585_2100$towards_low_end$`Future_2081-2100_ssp585_ACCESS-CM2`))

-By default, the projection_mop() function assigns NA to cells whose values fall within the range of the calibration data, indicating they are considered analogous.
+By default, the functions that run the MOP assign NA to cells with values within the training range.
 Alternatively, you can assign a value of 0 to these cells by setting na_in_range = FALSE when running projection_mop().

 # Create a folder to save MOP results, now assigning 0 to cells within the range